apache/flink/docs/dev/table/common.zh.md

 ### Expanding Table identifiers

-Tables are always registered with a 3 part identifier consisting of catalog, database, and table name.
-The first two parts are optional and if they are not provided the set default values will be used.
+Tables are always registered with a 3-part identifier consisting of catalog, database, and table name.

+Users can set one catalog and one database inside it to be the “current catalog” and “current database”.
+With them, the first two parts in the 3-parts identifier mentioned above can be optional - if they are not provided, the current catalog and current database will be referred.
+Users can switch the current catalog and current database via table API or SQL.

 Identifiers follow SQL requirements which means that they can be escaped with a backtick character (`` ` ``).
 Additionally all SQL reserved keywords must be escaped.

 <div class="codetabs" markdown="1">